 Reduce your weight

 Obesity or BMI>30 can increase the risk of many cardiovascular diseases.
-Cutting off some extra pounds helps in decreasing cholesterol levels as the fats are reduced in people with a lower weight.
+Cutting off some extra pounds helps decrease cholesterol levels as the fats are reduced in people with a lower weight.

-You don’t really need to starve as a minor reduction in weight can significantly lower bad cholesterol.
+You don’t need to starve; a minor weight reduction can significantly lower bad cholesterol.